w3c/wai-presentations2all/content/index.md

 {% include_cached excol.html type="middle" %}

-### Ask speakers and participants if they have accessibility requirements

-For example, include a question on registration forms for conferences, send an email to company-internal training participants, etc. Invite participants to include specific requests.
-For example, someone who is hard of hearing might request seating small discussion groups in a circle to make it easier to hear people talking.
-Or someone with low vision might ask to sit in the front row to see the screen better.
+### Initial Planning

-### Ensure the facility and area is accessible to speakers and participants <span class="forwhich">(in-person)</span>
+#### Ensure the venue is accessible to speakers and participants <span class="forwhich">(in-person)</span>

 For example, ensure the building entrance, meeting room, presentation stage, and bathrooms are accessible.
 (There are checklists online to help ensure a facility is accessible, such as [Accessibility Checklist for Existing Facilities {% include_cached external.html %}](http://uiaccess.com/facilities.html).)
 Provide accessibility information, such as the accessible routes between meeting rooms.
 Let speakers and participants check out the rooms in advance to suggest optimum positioning of the speaker, screen, seating, etc.

-### Ensure the remote meeting platform is accessible <span class="forwhich">(remote)</span>
+#### Ensure the remote meeting platform is accessible <span class="forwhich">(remote)</span>

 This includes providing multiple connection options.
 In the W3C resource <cite>Accessibility of Remote Meetings</cite>, see the section on [selecting an accessible remote meeting platform {% include_cached icon.html name="different-view" %}](https://www.w3.org/TR/remote-meetings/#selection).

+#### Arrange for assistive listening devices (ALD)(e.g., hearing loops), interpreters, and captioners, as needed

+*(Assistive listening devices ([ALDs](#ald){:.termref}), [interpreters](#terps){:.termref}, and ([captioners](#captions){:.termref}) are explained in the [Terminology](#terms) section.)*

+Work with participants and service providers to ensure that important details are taken care of.
+For example, a remote captioner can hear the audio clearly, an in-person captioner has the connections they need, and a screen is provided for participants to read the captions.
+Or, microphones and the presenter’s computer sound output is connected to the ALD system.

+#### Ask speakers and participants about their accessibility requirements

+For example, include a question on registration forms for conferences, send an email to company-internal training participants, etc. Invite participants to include specific requests.
+For example, someone who is hard of hearing might request seating small discussion groups in a circle to make it easier to hear people talking.
+Or someone with low vision might ask to sit in the front row to see the screen better.

+### Event  Set-up

-### Ensure adequate sound system, and arrange for microphones
+#### Ensure adequate sound system, and arrange for microphones

 Often wireless lapel microphones are best so that speakers can move around.
 When the audience will be commenting or asking questions, provide microphones for them.

-### Arrange for good visibility of the speakers and [interpreters](#terps){:.termref}
+#### Arrange for good visibility of the speakers and [interpreters](#terps){:.termref}

 Have good lighting on their face and upper body.
 Avoid distracting backgrounds, such as bright sunlight or flashing light.

-### Arrange for assistive listening devices (ALD)(e.g., hearing loops), interpreters, and captioners, as needed

-*(Assistive listening devices ([ALDs](#ald){:.termref}), [interpreters](#terps){:.termref}, and ([captioners](#captions){:.termref}) are explained in the [Terminology](#terms) section.)*

-Work with participants and service providers to ensure that important details are taken care of.
-For example, a remote captioner can hear the audio clearly, an in-person captioner has the connections they need, and a screen is provided for participants to read the captions.
-Or, microphones and the presenter’s computer sound output is connected to the ALD system.

-### Arrange for good Internet connection when needed <span class="forwhich">(in-person)</span>
+#### Arrange for good Internet connections

 Sometimes you might use the Internet for providing alternative formats of materials during the presentation.
 For example, allowing people using screen readers or other [assistive technologies](#terms){:.termref} to follow along with an online version of your displayed material.
 For remote [captioning](#captions){:.termref}, you will need a reliable connection that has enough bandwidth for transferring audio.

-### Consider accessibility when planning the schedule
+#### Consider accessibility when planning the schedule

 Some people need more time to get from room to room.
 For example, because they move slowly, or because the accessible route is longer.
 Schedule sufficient breaks.
 People might need to take care of medical needs during breaks.
 Keep to the schedule as much as possible, and inform participants ahead of time of any changes.

-### Plan to limit distractions
+#### Plan to limit distractions

 Avoid distractions such as catering setup during a meeting or presentation.
 Consider not having background music in the halls or conference rooms, including during breaks.
 Or, keep the volume low.
 Background noise is difficult for people who are hard of hearing and for captioners.

-### Give speakers accessibility requirements and guidance
+#### Give speakers accessibility requirements and guidance

 Tell speakers that you expect their material and presentations to be accessible to people with disabilities.
 Consider including accessibility requirements in any contracts.
 Consider including the link to this page (www.w3.org/WAI/training/accessible) in speaker guidelines, e-mails, web pages, etc.

+#### ahead of time, see Michele's

 {% include_cached excol.html type="end" %}

 {% include_cached excol.html type="start" id="plan" %}

-## Planning Your Session
+## Speakers: Planning Your Session

 {% include_cached excol.html type="middle" %}